top of page

 Research and Trajectory

-Dr Pang was a recipient of the prestigious Marie Skłodowska-Curie Individual Fellowship at the Carnegie School of Sport, Leeds Beckett University (2019-20).
-She gained her PhD from the University of Queensland, and had worked and resided in Hong Kong, Brisbane, Sydney, and Leeds.
+She was a recipient of the Marie SkÅ‚odowska-Curie Individual Fellowship at the Carnegie School of Sport, Leeds Beckett University (2019-20).
+She gained her PhD from the University of Queensland on a competitive UQ research scholarship, and had worked and resided in Hong Kong, Brisbane, Sydney, and Leeds.
 She is an Honorary Adjunct Fellow of the Institute for Culture and Society, Western Sydney University, and a Fellow of the Higher Education Academy.

 Research Governance and Service